 Autumn leaves start out beautiful, but eventually, they become just a mess on the lawn.
-Fall clean-up of leaves is not a chore most gardeners look forward to.
+Fall leaf cleanup is not a chore most gardeners look forward to.
 Some gardeners wonder if it is even necessary to rake leaves.
 Won't the leaves just compost naturally on the lawn?

-If that is the case, one way or another, you are gong to have to collect the leaves from your lawn and there really aren't that many options.
+If that is the case, one way or another, you are going to have to collect the leaves from your lawn, but you'll need to choose your preferred method and tool.

 You can clean up fall leaves with a lawn mower by attaching a bagging system to it.
 This works especially well with lawn tractors.
-If you have a large property, mature trees or a bad back, a leaf bagger will make your life much easier.
+If you have a large property, mature trees, or a bad back, a leaf bagger will make your life much easier.
 As with most mechanical leaf cleanup, the leaves will need to be dry or you will clog the mower and the bagger.

-- Use a Hand Held Leaf Blower/Vacuum These are very popular in suburbia, but they are loud, heavy and and a bit smelly.
-In their favor, blower/vacs do a nice job of shredding dry leaves and they make quick work of clearing driveways and sidewalks.
+Leaf blowers and vacuums are very popular, but they can be loud, heavy, and a give off an odor of gas.
+In their favor, blowers and vacuums do a nice job of shredding dry leaves, and they make quick work of clearing driveways and sidewalks.
 However, this works best on dry leaves and using a leaf blower and vacuum on wet leaves is not recommended.

-- Raking It's not glamorous and there's certainly no cup holder, but it is efficient and there are few feelings of such total satisfaction as when you've finished raking your yard.
+It's not glamorous, and there's certainly no cup holder, but raking fall leaves is efficient, and there are few feelings of such total satisfaction as when you've finished raking your yard.
 Today there are many more options when choosing a lawn rake.

-- Ergonomic rakes, the type with the bent handle, are much easier on the back, once you learn to let the rake do the work.
+- Ergonomic rakes, which are the type with the bent handle, are much easier on the back once you learn to let the rake do the work.

 - Foam-cushioned handles help prevent blisters and wrist and hand injuries.

-- Wider rakes cut down on actually raking time.
+- Wider rakes cut down on actual raking time.